barundas97/User-IDCard/README.md

 Project  -  User Id cards.

-Project Description - Created User Id cards through Ajax in javascript through XHR (httpXMLRequest) .
-To get JSON file of user data from API to created user Name,Id and email .
+Project Description - Created UserID cards through Ajax(XMLHttpRequest) in javascript To get JSON file of user data from API to created UserName,Id,Email & Address .

-Technologies are used - HTML5, Css, Ajax in JavaScript (XHR).
+Technologies are used - HTML5, Css, Ajax in JavaScript.